essic/prez-benchmartdotnet/PITCHME.md

 ### Ok cool but what do I do ?

-- You set up your code in methods with the correct annotation on the methods and class |
+- You set up your code in methods with the needed annotation on the methods and class |
-- You might configure your project (csproj / fsproj / vbproj) with necessary targets, if you run a multi-target benchmark |
+- You might configure your project (csproj / fsproj / vbproj) with necessary targets, especially if you run a multi-target benchmark |
 - You run the project in RELEASE mode and wait for the results |

 ---

 ## Demo

-C# vs F#
+C# vs F# <br /> Siblings rivalery unleashed

 +++
 We implement a simple FizzBuzz